HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ![image](insert_image_url_here)

-TTFB was faster on desktop than mobile, presumably because of faster network speeds on average.
+TTFB was faster on desktop than mobile, presumably because of faster network speeds.
 Compared to [last year](https://almanac.httparchive.org/en/2020/performance#fig-17), TTFB marginally improved on desktop and slowed on mobile.

 ![image](insert_image_url_here)

-We have a long way to go in terms of TTFB.
+We have a long way to go for TTFB.
 75% of our websites were in the 4G connection group and 25% in the 3G group, with the remaining ones negligible.
 At 4G effective speeds, only 19% of origins had "good" performance.

 You may be asking yourself how TTFB can even occur with offline connections.
 Presumably, most of the offline sites that record and send TTFB data use [service worker caching](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers).
 Service worker startup time can be long (> 1 second) which could be why their "TTFB" isn't always below 0.5 seconds.
 Remember that the offline category only represents 0.02% of the data.

 ![image](insert_image_url_here)

-In terms of rank, TTFB was faster for higher-ranking sites.
-This might be due to most of these being larger companies that prioritize performance, committing part of their budgets toward improving server-side performance and delivering assets through edge CDNs.
+For rank, TTFB was faster for higher-ranking sites.
+One reason could be that most of these are larger companies with more resources to prioritize performance.
+They may focus on improving server-side performance and delivering assets through edge CDNs.
 Another reason could be selection bias - the top origins might be accessed more in regions with closer servers, i.e., lower latency.

 <!-- TODO: validate CMS chapter link works -->
 One more possibility has to do with CMS adoption.
 The [CMS Chapter](./cms) shows CMS adoption by rank.

 ![image](insert_image_url_here)

-42% of pages (mobile) in the "all" group used a CMS.
-Adoption decreases semi-linearly by group as rank increases with the top 1,000 sites having only 7% adoption.
+42% of pages (mobile) in the "all" group used a CMS whereas the top 1,000 sites only had 7% adoption.

-Then, if we look at the top 5 CMSs by rank, we see that WordPress is used at the highest rate, for 31% of "all" pages:
+Then, if we look at the top 5 CMSs by rank, we see that WordPress has the highest adoption at for 31% of "all" pages:

 ![image](insert_image_url_here)